 'You are beautifully and perfectly balanced.
 In you sanity is personified.
 Do you realize what that means to me?
 When the criminal sets out to do a crime, his first effort is to deceive.
 Whom does he seek to deceive?
 The image in his mind is that of the normal man.
 There is probably no such thing actually — it is a mathematical abstraction.
 But you come as near to realizing it as is possible... how does this profit me?
 Simply in this way.
 As in a mirror I see reflected in your mind exactly what the criminal wishes me to believe.
 That is terrifically helpful and suggestive.'The Watson is the character whose job it is to ask the same questions the audience must be asking and let other characters explain what's going on.
 Distinct from Mr. Exposition in that The Watson is The Storyteller archetype, and often allows another character to become Mr. Exposition within the story's context.
 Generally, female variants of The Watson will have a bit more Character Development and a larger role within the story (but not too much larger).
 She will be inevitably attractive, serving a dual role — giving the children someone to like and the adults someone to tune in for.
 Children have it easier.
 Constantly Curious is a popular device, and may even force Mr. Exposition into that role.
 Playing The Watson is also referred to as cabbaging, since this role could be played by a head of cabbage.
 Science fiction fans may know this character as The Sarah Jane, after (arguably) the most popular of the many companions who had things explained to them on Doctor Who.
 In fact, actress Louise Jameson, who played another of the Doctor's companions, explained her decision to leave after a relatively short tenure as being motivated by the fact that "There are only so many ways you can say 'What is it, Doctor?'"
 On occasions, you get The Watson being cleverer than Mr. Exposition, which results in some problems, but occasionally works.
+However, another popular interpretation (especially common in Flanderizations of the Trope Namer) is to play up the Waton's constant need to question everyone else into comedic stupidity or thickness, making the Watson also a Comic Relief.
+This version is usually male.
 Often in fantasy settings, The Watson is the character with more "real world" sensibilities (sometimes because he's been transplanted from the real world: John Crichton (Farscape) often got to act as The Watson in early episodes, for example; other times they're an everyman among a group of specialised professionals), prompting Mr. Exposition to explain the "rules" of the fantasy world.
 In parody, it is becoming increasingly common for The Watson to be a character who isn't genre blind to the sillier tropes, often making Mr. Exposition look like something of a buffoon (as in Austin Powers: International Man of Mystery, where Scott Evil asks why his father doesn't just shoot Austin, instead preferring to put him in an easily escapable Death Trap).
 Aside from serving as an Audience Surrogate, the Watson can also play an important but often overlooked role in the story itself.
 As many of the examples show, the Watson's comments and actions often help the detective in figuring out the mystery.
 While the Watson may not be able to solve the cases himself, he often gives the detective the final crucial insights that point him in the right direction.
 They are also often a doctor, to give them a valuable skill that won't show up in the hero.
 See also The Snark Knight, who makes similar observations but is much less inclined to assist afterwards.
+Also see Na´ve Newcomer .
 Sometimes The Watson will overlap with First-Person Peripheral Narrator, which is when the story is narrated by someone other than the main character of the story.
 Has nothing to do with the Jeopardy!-winning IBM supercomputer of the same name, awesome as it is.
 Except that they both usually speak in the form of a question.

 open/close all folders